ChristianMinich/Modsim/README.md

 import other data sources too.

 ## Installation
+- Make sure to use at least Java 8 and higher.
 - Follow the Link https://download.geofabrik.de/index.html to download the newest osm.pbf File of your desired Location<br>
 - Replace the File Path inside the Class Routing.java to your Local File Path.
 ````